Our free membership, business.com+, takes the pain out of choosing new business services.

 Why celebrities increasingly invest in alcohol brands

 From hard liquor to fizzy drinks to nonalcoholic mixers, what makes these alcohol-related businesses so appealing to the biggest stars?

-Mark Haas, CEO and president of food and beverage CPG firm The Helmsman Group, said it’s all about lifestyle branding and society’s normalization of alcohol.
+• Alcohol is no longer taboo: Mark Haas, CEO of food and beverage CPG firm The Helmsman Group, said it’s all about lifestyle branding and society’s normalization of alcohol.
 “Celebrities today have so much media power and a platform to communicate more about who and what they are,” Haas said.
 “Historically, celebrities would have entered licensing deals for royalties.
 Alcohol was always taboo, and many of these royalty agreements used to contain morality clauses.
 Today, alcohol doesn’t seem to be the forbidden territory it once was.
 Celebrities are free to engage in marketing, and spirits [are] more lucrative equity territory.”

+• Celebs have money to invest: Celebs have no shortage of spending money.
 “These high-profile celebrities are also high-net-worth individuals with cash on hand for the right business opportunity,” Haas explained.

-“Numerous studies have already shown that celebrities can affect consumer behavior, especially if the celebrity’s image aligns with the brand,” said Clint Proctor, editor-in-chief of Investor Junkie.
+• Brands are eager for star investors: Of course, a celebrity-backed investment offer is also a boon for the brand itself.
+“Numerous studies have already shown that celebrities can affect consumer behavior, especially if the celebrity’s image aligns with the brand,” said Clint Proctor, lead editor at Forbes Advisor.
 “Having celebrities as your investors can help you increase your sales and make your brand more recognizable to people.
 The celebrity’s fans or followers [will] associate the celeb’s positive image with your brand.”

 FYIDid you know